tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/SendAudioRawData/README.md

 - Join a meeting
 - Wait for callback or status update.
 There are some prerequistes before you can get audio raw data.
 The `CanIStartRecording()` method helps to check if you have fulfilled these requirements
   - You need to be in-meeting.
 This is the status when you have fully joined a meeting.
-- Create a `audio_source` object which implements `IZoomSDKAudioRawDataDelegate`.
+- Create a `audio_source` object which implements `IZoomSDKVirtualAudioMicEvent`.
 This is used to receive callbacks from the SDK is ready for you to send raw audio.
   - Call `GetAudioRawdataHelper` to get the `IZoomSDKAudioRawDataHelper` object.
 This is used to set the external audio source to our virtual `audio_source`
   - Call `audioHelper->setExternalAudioSource(audio_source)` to set the external audio source to our virtual `audio_source`
 - Thereafter, you should be able to start getting callback in `VirtualAudioSource.cpp`, `onMicStartSend()`